GreyLanternLab/greys-ctfs/README.md

 (Reasoning, not execution)

 <details>
-<summary>⚠️ Optional spoiler section (abstracted)</summary>
+<summary>⚠️ Actions taken and results found.
+SPOILER SECTION!!!
+Do not uncollapse when still on the CTF-challenge! </summary>

-High-level observations and lessons learned.
+Observations and lessons learned.
-No actionable steps.
+May include actionable steps.

 </details>